8 ARTISTS REIMAGINE THE INDEPENDENT LOGO

 July 14, 2020/ / ARTICLES/ Comments: 107

 Have you ever heard the debate about the Indy logo?
 It’s been a conversation inside the skate community for years, if not decades.
 Some say it looks strikingly similar to something the Nazis used to rock, while others argue the symbol has a significance that predates and supersedes its use in WWII.
-This has been an especially sharp topic as of late, as questions of racism, bigotry, and antisemitism have forced their way to the forefront of our lives.
 With all the controversy surrounding the icon, we can’t help but wonder: What would an Independent rebrand even look like?

 A quick primer on the Indy logo’s origins: According to the logo’s designer, Jim Phillips, the concept came from “toying with the iron, or Maltese cross,” rounding its corners before taking it to his bosses.
 They initially thought it was “too Nazi,” so Jim, determined to use that design, scoured his sources until he found a photo of the Pope wearing a similar-looking cross.
 The higher-ups were satisfied.
 If it was good enough for the Pope it was good enough for them, and the rest is recent history.
 They turned the design into the iconic image seen on baseplates, shirt backs, and tattoos all over the world today.